fluiddyn/transonic/doc/examples/classic.rst

   Python function by the pythranized function if Transonic has been used to produced the associated Pythran file.

-In this very simple mode, transonic does not need to import the module to produce the Pythran files.
-If we do not want transonic to import the module, we can use the command :code:`# TRANSONIC_NO_IMPORT`.

 Function calls
 ~~~~~~~~~~~~~~